 5. Weight.
 Trust and faith have been the theme of the past year.
 In the past I have fought against my body seeking control and ultimately not responding effectively to it’s needs.
 Nowadays, I trust my body to know how to heal.
 I’ve found that I am really good at knowing what my body is telling me, which I consider a huge blessing.
 This past year has required a lot of rest and a lot of food after years of obsessive exercise and under feeding.
 My body is hungry for nutrition and I’m definitely obliging.
 As a result, I’ve gained weight.

-We find that with weight restoration, body image improves.
-Interesting right?
-Weight gain is often the most feared result of eating disorder recovery, but it seems that a well-nourished brain is able to appreciate a well-nourished body.
 I will be honest, weight gain hasn’t necessarily been easy for me but now that I am at a more appropriate weight for my body type and genetics, it rarely bothers me anymore.
 I am so grateful that I have been able to separate my sense of worth and value from my physical attributes.
 Because I have done that for myself, I am able to do that for other people as well.
 Being less judgmental and more self-aware feels so good.

 It could be argued that I needed to gain weight, and I did.
 Those clients I work with who feel they don’t need to gain weight but are just as malnourished as I was from lack of consistent good nutrition, may see their weight fluctuate with refeeding.
 It’s always sad to see this keep them from moving forward in healing and recovery, knowing their body will find it’s healthy weight with consistent self-care.
 Weight obsession in my mind is keeping us from being healthy.